Webman Session Management

 'config' => [

-// Configuration for type 'file'
+// Configuration when type is file

 'file' => [